bramses/built-on-stream/_Projects/Base Ten Base Twotorial/Draft.md

 # outline

-Hook: One man's philosophy hobby is the reason you are watching this video right now
+Hook: One man's hobby project is the reason you are watching this video right now

 - Leibniz
 	- polymath